 Created in 1955, Tadoba National Park is the largest and oldest in Maharashtra.
 Up until recent years, it was off-the-beaten-track.
 However, it's quickly gained popularity due to its high density of tigers.
 Dominated by teak and bamboo, and with a magical landscape of rugged cliffs, marshes, and lakes, it's full of diverse wildlife and was once favored by shikaras (hunters).
 Together with the Andhari Wildlife Sanctuary, which was formed in 1986, it makes up the Tadoba-Andhari Tiger Reserve.

 If you want to see tigers in the wild in India, forget Bandhavgarh and Ranthambore.
 At this 1,700 square kilometer reserve, it's commonly not a matter of whether you'll see a tiger, but rather how many.
-The most recent census, carried out in 2016, estimated that the reserve has 86 tigers.
-Of these, 48 are located in the 625 square kilometer core area.
+It's estimated that the reserve has more than 80 tigers, with two thirds of them being in the 625 square kilometer core area.

-In northeast Maharashtra, in the Chandrapur district.
-Tadoba is situated about 140 kilometers south of Nagpur and 40 kilometers north of Chandrapur.
+In northeast Maharashtra, about 140 kilometers south of Nagpur and 40 kilometers north of Chandrapur.

 How to Get There

 Most people arrive via Chandrapur, where the closest railway station is.
 It's also a major connecting point for travelers coming from Nagpur (around three hours away), which has the nearest airport and more frequent trains.
 From Chandrapur, it's possible to take a bus or taxi to Tadoba.
 The bus stand is located opposite the railway station.
 Buses go frequently from Chandrapur to Mohali village.